cyware-labs/STIXOps/README.md

-We are constantly on the lookout for newer services/ tools to add to our repo.
-If you would like to contribute the easiest way to do so would be to open an issue and suggest the tool you would like.

-You can also pull this repo, add your connector and submit a merge request for adding your code directly in our repo!
+We are constantly on the lookout for newer extensions to add to STIXOps.
+To contribute you can pull this repo, add your extensions and submit a merge request for adding your code directly in our repo!